Midas (comics)

-Midas is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Midas is the name of two characters appearing in American comic books published by Marvel Comics.

 Publication history

 The Mordecai Midas version of Midas first appeared in Iron Man #17 and was created by Archie Goodwin and George Tuska.

 The Malcolm J. Meriwell version of Midas first appeared in Marvel Team-Up #30 and was created by Gerry Conway and Jim Mooney.

 Fictional character biography

 Mordecai Midas

 Mordecai Midas was born in Athens, Greece, and was once a starving child in Europe.
 He became a billionaire business magnate, determined to become the richest man by any means possible.

-Midas rescued Whitney Frost from a sinking ship, gifted her a golden mask that she could use to hide her scarred features, and she became his assistant.
-Midas sent Whitney, as Madame Masque, on a mission to sabotage the workings of Stark Industries, hoping to kill Stark (and his alter ego, Iron Man) and receive the business after Tony's cousin Morgan Stark inherited it.
-Midas captured Iron Man, but Madam Masque fell in love with Stark and freed him.
-Iron Man and Midas fought, and in the conflict Midas' chair was damaged, resulting in an explosion that destroyed Midas' base.
+Midas rescues Whitney Frost from a sinking ship, gifts her a golden mask that she could use to hide her scarred face, and makes her his assistant.
+Midas sends Frost, as Madame Masque, on a mission to sabotage the workings of Stark Industries, hoping to kill Stark (and his alter ego, Iron Man) and receive the business after Tony's cousin Morgan Stark inherited it.
+Midas captures Iron Man, but Masque falls in love with Stark and frees him.

-Much later, Midas took control of Stark International.
-He battled Iron Man, Madame Masque, the Guardsman, the Jack of Hearts, Eddie March, the Wraith, Jasper Sitwell, and Jean DeWolff.
-Midas learned Iron Man's secret identity, but was reduced to a mindless husk by the mental powers of Marianne Rodgers.
-He became a patient in a psychiatric hospital on full life support.
+Much later, Midas takes control of Stark International.
+He battles Iron Man, Madame Masque, Guardsman, Jack of Hearts, Eddie March, Wraith, Jasper Sitwell, and Jean DeWolff.
+Midas learns Iron Man's secret identity, but is reduced to a mindless husk by the mental powers of Marianne Rodgers.

-Years later, Iron Man returned to Greece to investigate the death of a private investigator who had been hired to find out who had been stealing gold shipments bound for Stark Enterprises.
-Iron Man came across an undersea base containing Midas' Centurions.
-Midas joined the battle, having been turned into a living being of gold as an after-effect of his powers being turned inward by Marianne Rodgers' psi-powers.
-Midas tried to escape on a vehicle piloted by one of his Centurions after Iron Man defeated him.
-His weight and the supply of gold he had proved too much, causing him to be accidentally thrown overboard.
-Iron Man searched the ocean bottoms for him, but could not find him.
-As Midas tried to grab Iron Man, his electrode shorted out, causing Midas to sink into the mire.
+Iron Man travels to Greece to investigate the death of a private investigator who had been hired to find out who had been stealing gold shipments bound for Stark Enterprises.
+Iron Man comes across an undersea base containing Midas' Centurions.
+Midas joins the battle, having been turned into a living being of gold as an effect of his powers being turned inward by Marianne Rodgers' attack.
+Midas tries to escape on a vehicle piloted by one of his Centurions, but is accidentally thrown overboard and sinks to the seabed.
+Midas survives and vows revenge on Iron Man.

-As Tony Stark announced the formation of Stark Solutions, Midas was among Iron Man's archenemies who vowed revenge.